CrossTheRoadElec/Phoenix5-Documentation/source/ch21_Errata.rst

 .. image:: img/labview-chainerrors.png

 If the Open VIs are not chained together, this can result in:

 - Multiple Diagnostic Servers
 - Multiple enable signals (enable and disable will conflict, motor controllers will appear to not enable)
-- Occaisional program crash on deploy
+- Occasional program crash on deploy

+.. tip:: This is fixed in Phoenix version 5.21.1

 .. _talonfx-remoteID-errata: